WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Document SPRINTF.
   * Fix documentation of the kit value in the CRE format.
   * Fix corruption issue in fj_are_structure affecting PST.
+  * fj_are_structure can set region dialogs on PSTEE.
+  * Add support for other known PST/EE region fields.
+  * Compile IncrementGlobalOnce() correctly on PSTEE.

 Version 242:
   * Fix regression when decompiling NextObjectTrigger() with(out) comments.